intel/tcf/doc/04-HOWTOs.rst

 To use secure layers HTTPS connections between daemon and client, you must have a valid certificate and key, or use an autosigned certificate.
-This can be fed to the broker server with the options ``--ssl-crt`` and ``--ssl-key``.
+This can be fed to the target server with the options ``--ssl-crt`` and ``--ssl-key``.

 If  you want to create your own certificate you must have installed